schuchert/schuchert.github.io/_posts/2024-10-14-ModernThreadingIssues.md

 ## Sharing Data
 In all of these examples, there's some issue with sharing data:

-* Allowing players to join and get a role assigned in parallel, with an eventually consistent database
+* Allowing players to join a specific game, and get a role assigned in parallel, with an eventually consistent database
 * Allowing editing of a shared design, by multiple users in parallel
 * Allowing players to create cards in parallel
-* Multiple, dependent rendering loops that are not coordinated
+* Multiple, dependent rendering loops that are not coordinated, with other asynchronous activity impacting them
 * Not controlling the execution / loading of resources explicitly in an asynchronous environment

 We took different approaches for each of these problems:
 * Isolate the non thread-safe code and execute it later in a single thread - isolate and separate
-* Locking objects with a flag, using a relational database - optimistic locking
+* Locking objects with a flag, using a relational database
 * Do nothing, a human can choose to reject or accept based on the current rules of the game
 * Avoid using the second rendering thread until it's actually needed, and clear it before clearing everything else
 * Make the loading part of a parent-child relationship, such that the child doesn't render until the parent is ready